Amazon Is Raising Its Prime Fee To $12.99 Per Month And People Are Pissed

 The company said earlier this month that it shipped more than 5 billion items worldwide with Prime in 2017.
 It also reported that in one week alone over the holiday season, more than 4 million people started Prime free trials or began paid memberships.

 The company has been adding Prime benefits to draw in new customers.
 "Prime provides an unparalleled combination of shipping, shopping, and entertainment benefits, and we continue to invest in making Prime even more valuable for our members," an Amazon spokesperson said in a statement to BuzzFeed News.
-"The number of items eligible for unlimited Free Two-Day Shipping increased in recent years from 20 million to more than 100 million items....
+"The number of items eligible for unlimited Free Two-Day Shipping increased in recent years from 20 million to more than 100 million items. ...
 We will keep introducing new ways to make members’ lives even better."

 Advertisement